-Assignments: These may include but are not limited to Supersite homework, writing assignments, grammar and vocabulary practice exercises, and oral presentations.
+Assignments: These may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, grammar and vocabulary practice exercises, and oral presentations.
 The marking rubrics, when relevant, will be provided electronically.

 Cultural events and/or activities: